AequilibraE/aequilibrae/docs/source/project_docs/network.rst

 All other edits that result in the creation of un-connected nodes or that result in such case should result in an error that prevents such operation

+Behavior regarding the fields regarding modes and link types is discussed in their respective table descriptions

 .. _net_section.1.1.2:

 Deleting a node